powersong1988/ScriptableRenderPipeline/com.unity.render-pipelines.lightweight/Documentation~/rendering-in-lwrp.md

-When the [render pipeline is active in Graphics Settings](configuring-lwrp-for-use.md), Unity uses LWRP to render all Cameras in your Project, including game and Scene view cameras, Reflection Probes, and previews.
+When the [render pipeline is active in Graphics Settings](configuring-lwrp-for-use.md), Unity uses LWRP to render all Cameras in your Project, including game and Scene view cameras, Reflection Probes, and the preview windows in your Inspectors.

 The LWRP renderer executes a Camera loop for each Camera, which performs the following steps: